sh6khan/git-cheat-sheet/README.md

     Merge branch 'master' into random-branch
 ```
-the large random assoirmand of numbers and letters right next to the word commit is the sha_key, it's a specific has value that refrences that perticular commit
+the large random assoirmant of numbers and letters right next to the word commit is the sha_key, it's a specific has value that refrences that perticular commit

 author is simple, its the user that made the commit